Calling All Friends & Supporters

 While membership of the Royal Navy community bestows many benefits such as discipline, leadership and teamwork, many elements of military life can increase vulnerability to loneliness and social isolation.
 These include a mobile lifestyle, periods of separation from loved ones, and key transitions such as deployment and final discharge from Service.
-This year more than ever enforced confinement and social isolation have resulted in many within our community vanishing from view.
+In 2020, more than ever enforced confinement and social isolation have resulted in many within our community vanishing from view.

 We have some wonderful postcards to send to those in your neighbourhoods or networks, and would be very happy to send some free of charge to you.
 Please drop us a line at email@example.com to request more.

 The Royal Navy and Royal Marines Charity is committed to being by the side of all those in our community who may feel marginalised, isolated or slow to adjust to their lives in or beyond the Royal Navy, so we can give them the support their service deserves.
 Our postcards also include contact details for our dedicated Support Line to help them to get back on track.

 Royal Navy and Royal Marines Charity Support Line